Climate Change Committee: History

 On 15 October 2018, Energy and Climate Change Minister Claire Perry formally wrote to the CCC requesting advice on a date for achieving net zero greenhouse gas emissions across the economy.
 This came seven days after the publication of a special report by the Intergovernmental Panel on Climate Change (IPCC) on the impact of global warming of 1.5 °C above pre-industrial levels.
 The CCC published its advice on 2 May 2019.

 In December 2020, the CCC published its advice for the sixth Carbon Budget (2033 to 2037).
 The sixth carbon budget is the first to be advised on since Parliament legislated for a target of Net Zero carbon emissions by 2050 in 2019.
 The recommended pathway is consistent with the Net Zero target and requires a 78% reduction in UK territorial emissions between 1990 and 2035.
 In effect, this brings forward the UK's previous 80% target by nearly 15 years.
 The Government formally accepted the recommendation from the CCC (965Mt of Carbon dioxide equivalent in the budgetary period 2033 to 2037) in April 2021, and Parliament passed the relevant statutory instrument in June 2021.

 Separately in December 2020, following a request for advice from the Secretary of State for Business, Energy and Industrial Strategy Alok Sharma, the CCC recommended that the government adopt a commitment to reduce UK territorial carbon emissions by at least 68% from 1990 to 2030, as part of the UK's nationally determined contribution (NDC) to the UN process as specified in the Paris Agreement.
 Under the Paris agreement signatory countries have discretion to set their own NDCs, and some environmental activist groups had previously called for a UK NDC of a 75% reduction, whilst Professor Lord (Nicholas) Stern (speaking in an academic capacity as chair of the Grantham Institute at the London School of Economics) had suggested 70%.
 The Prime Minister Boris Johnson made the 69% commitment the same day as the CCC published its recommendation (3 December) and stated "We have proven we can reduce our emissions and create hundreds of thousands of jobs in the process.
 We are taking the lead with an ambitious new target to reduce our emissions by 2030, faster than any major economy ...
 The UK is urging world leaders to bring forward their own ambitious plans to cut emissions and set net zero [carbon] targets."

 In December 2020, the committee was formally renamed as the Climate Change Committee.

 Members of the Committee

 Members

-As of 2023, the interim chairman is Piers Forster, who succeeded John Gummer, Lord Deben.
-Other committee members are Baroness Brown, Professor Nick Chater, Dr Rebecca Heaton, Professor Piers Forster, Paul Johnson, Professor Corinne Le Quéré and Professor James Skea.
+The current chair is Nigel Topping.
+The interim chair prior to Topping's appointment was Piers Forster, who succeeded John Gummer, Lord Deben.
+Current committee members are: